This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This classic and easy chicken stir fry has all the perfect ingredients for a flavorful meal.
 Chicken stir fry recipes were some of the first easy dinners I learned how to make, because I loved the idea of a meal made in one pan that could use up any leftovers I had on hand.
 Who doesn’t love the convenience of that?

-This one is similar to my chicken broccoli stir fry and low carb chicken stir fry, except it features a flavorful honey-infused chicken stir fry sauce for a slightly sweeter taste.
+This one is similar to my chicken broccoli stir fry and low carb chicken stir fry, except it features a flavorful honey-infused chicken stir fry sauce for a slightly sweeter taste similar to teriyaki Chicken.
 Plus, this stir fry chicken recipe comes together fast with basic ingredients – making it the perfect healthy Asian inspired recipe for busy weeknights!

 Why You’ll Love This Easy Chicken Stir Fry Recipe